JonathanRayner/market-dash/README.md

 - no crypto on IB
 - unofficial

-Decision: could be used as a robust second source for stock data
+Decision: could be used as a robust second source for stock data.

 ### Yahoo finance